-One award of up to \$7,000/year (U.S. funds) is available to provide personal or research support for the successful applicant.
-The award is renewable for up to two additional years for PhD students, once for Masters students, assuming annual approval of a satisfactory progress report and the need for continuing financial support.
+One award of up to \$9,500 USD/year is available to provide personal or research support for the successful applicant.
+The award is renewable for up to two additional years for PhD students, once for Master's students, assuming annual approval of a satisfactory progress report and the need for continuing financial support.